phalcon/documentation/docs/encryption-crypt.md

 By default, this component utilizes the `AES-256-CFB` cipher.

 The cipher AES-256 is used among other places in SSL/TLS across the Internet.
 It's considered among the top ciphers.
 In theory, it is not crackable since the combinations of keys are massive.
-Although NSA has categorized this in [Suite B][suite_b], they have also recommended using higher than 128-bit keys for encryption.
+Although the NSA has categorized this in [Suite B][suite_b], they have also recommended using higher than 128-bit keys for encryption.

 !!! warning "NOTE"